furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ## Start a REPL in VSCode / Calva

 1. Fork & clone this repo
-2. Open the project in VSCode
+1. Open the project in VSCode
-3. [Install Calva extension](https://calva.io/getting-started/#install-vs-code-and-calva), if you don't have it installed alreaady.
+    * [Install the Calva extension](https://calva.io/getting-started/#install-vs-code-and-calva), if you don't have it installed alreaady.
 4. Press F1 and select `Calva: Start a Project REPL and Connect (aka Jack-In)`
 > <img src=".media/readme/03_calva_jack_in.png" width="50%" >